jeffwidman/dotfiles/README.md

   - To update Prezto: `git pull && git submodule update --init --recursive`

 5. Now use `stow` to symlink the various config files:
-  - `$ cd ~/.dotfiles`
-  - `$ stow PACKAGE_NAME` will symlink all the files inside of the package_name's folder into the user's home folder.
+  - `$ stow ~/.dotfiles/PACKAGE_NAME` will symlink all the files inside of the package_name's folder into the user's home folder.
   - Stow thoughtfully raises an error if the symlink destination already exists.
 For example, installing ZSH creates a default `~/.zshrc` and `~/.zshlogin`.
 Just delete these default files before stowing your customized versions.
-  - If you are on an OS with a different path, such as to the fonts folder, then specify the full path
+  - If using a different OS than OS X, some packages may store their config files at a different location.
+For example, the fonts folder.
+Just specify the full destination path for Stow.
   - More info:
      - http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html
      - http://taihen.org/managing-dotfiles-with-gnu-stow/